 It is important to realize that children placed in emergency foster care are often in a very fragile state.
 They have experienced loss, they will experience grief, and they will struggle to cope.
 A good emergency foster care provider is someone who can be patient, provide a stable living environment, be available 24 hours a day, and can help the child feel wanted and loved.
 It is possible to turn down a placement, but emergency foster care providers should be able and willing to say yes to a child at a moment’s notice.

 Like traditional foster care, interested caregivers will need to attend an informational meeting, complete an application, undergo background checks and clearances, attend training and classes, then receive their foster care license.
-Each state varies in their requirements for emergency foster care providers, but a good list of state requirements is at Adopt Us Kids.
+Each state varies in their requirements for emergency foster care providers.

 Have you had experience with emergency foster care?
 What tips can you share with interested caregivers?